rastabda22/rastabda22/doc/Issues.md

 Due to a bug in PIL `_getexif()`,  since version 3.4beta9 `exifread` (`python3-exifread` package in `debian`) and `exiftool` are used too in order to get the exif metadata from the photos.
 However, `python3-exifread` is not packaged for `debian jessie`, so we must stick on python2 for the scanner: if you have been able to install `exifread` for python3, simply change "python2" to "python3" in the first line of `scanner/main.py`.

-#### Bad dragging of enlarged photos

-If a photo is enlarged, dragging works, but in a very rough manner.

 #### Slow web site

 If there are many images in the album (say > 1000) you may experience slowlyness in the web site.
 This is expecially true when the photos are geotagged.